 If you ask one of these questions too early, it’s going to be awkward and will probably end the interaction.
 That’s because they’re not easy questions.

 As the man, you have to picture yourself as the person selling something on the street.
 How do you feel when this person approaches you on the street?
 You are wondering what do they want and are forming escape routes.
 The last thing you are going to do is answer a complicated question which means you have to give them more of your time.
-No, you say the least amount invested as humanly possible without being a total dick.
+No, you say the least amount as humanly possible without being a total dick.
+It’s because you’re not invested in the conversation yet.

 Back to the questions.